© Crown copyright 2021

 Visitor centres at these attractions must also close, but this does not include toilets, or shops (that are permitted to remain open) where they can be accessed separately to the indoor attractions.

-Those outdoor venues and attractions that are permitted to remain open can offer food and (non-alcoholic) drinks as a takeaway service.
+Those outdoor venues and attractions that are permitted to remain open can offer outdoor hospitality.

-Performing arts venues must be closed to the public.
-This includes drive-in venues.
-However theatres and concert halls can continue to be used for formal education and training, rehearsals, and performances without an audience for broadcast or recording purposes.
+Performing arts venues must be closed to the public, with the exception of drive-in venues.
+Theatres and concert halls can continue to be used for formal education and training, rehearsals, and performances without an audience for broadcast or recording purposes.
 These venues can also be used for the purposes of government pilots.

 Permitted venues, including exhibition and conference centres, can hire out function and event spaces for essential work, education and training purposes, where these events cannot reasonably be conducted from home.
 However, they must not host conferences, exhibitions, trade shows, private dining events or banquets.